Practical Tips for Disclosing Your Autism

 There are so many possible reactions, and you’ve heard of (or experienced) negative ones, and want to avoid those.
 But how?

-In this workshop, I’ll offer a few key tips for approaching this so it is more likely to go well, along with some things to consider and several sample scripts to get you started with what to say.
+In this workshop, I’ll offer three keys for approaching this so it is more likely to go well, along with some things to avoid (as much as possible) potential negative reactions, and several sample scripts to get you started with what to say.

 We’ll cover family/personal as well as work situations.